Security, Data Governance, Risk Management

 Once identified, HVAs demand proportional protection.
 The principle of risk-based security means applying stronger controls to higher-value assets while avoiding over-engineering protections for lower-risk data.

-Example encryption configuration for Kafka brokers:
+Example encryption configuration for Kafka brokers (2025 standards):

 Access Control: Implement least-privilege access through fine-grained ACLs.
 HVA topics should restrict both producers and consumers to explicitly authorized service accounts.
 Role-based access control (RBAC) policies should clearly document who can read, write, or administer HVA assets.
 For highly sensitive topics, consider implementing dual-authorization requirements where multiple approvals are needed before granting access.

-Example ACL configuration for HVA topics:
+Example OAuth configuration for HVA consumer:

 Data Masking and Tokenization: Where possible, mask or tokenize sensitive fields before they enter streaming pipelines.
 Stream processing applications can dynamically mask PII for non-HVA consumers while preserving full fidelity for authorized analytics.
 Format-preserving encryption maintains data utility while protecting HVA content.

-Example monitoring configuration using JMX metrics:
+Example monitoring configuration using JMX metrics (captured via Prometheus for Kafka):

 Governance and Compliance

-HVA protection isn't just technical—it requires robust governance processes:
+HVA protection isn't just technical, it requires robust governance processes:

 Regulatory Mapping: Document which regulations apply to each HVA.
 PCI DSS governs payment data, HIPAA covers healthcare information, GDPR protects EU personal data, and CCPA addresses California consumer data.
 Each regulation imposes specific protection requirements.
 Your HVA program must map these requirements to technical controls and demonstrate compliance through regular assessments.
+For GDPR-specific considerations, see GDPR Compliance for Data Teams.

-Business Continuity: HVAs receive priority in disaster recovery planning.
-Recovery time objectives (RTOs) and recovery point objectives (RPOs) should be shorter for HVA topics.
-Implement cross-region replication, maintain verified backups, and regularly test failover procedures.
-When HVA topics go down, critical business processes halt—your continuity plans must reflect this reality.
+Implement cross-region replication using MirrorMaker 2 or cloud-native replication, maintain verified backups, and regularly test failover procedures.
+When HVA topics go down, critical business processes halt, your continuity plans must reflect this reality.
+For replication strategies, see Kafka MirrorMaker 2 for Cross-Cluster Replication.

 Change Management: Changes affecting HVAs demand extra scrutiny.
 Schema evolution, retention policy updates, or ACL modifications should follow change control procedures with impact analysis and rollback plans.
 Automated governance tools can enforce these procedures, preventing unauthorized changes from reaching production.